Here are some frequently asked questions about how Tax1099 works with Bill.com.

 Accounts used for payments to 1099 vendors must be categorized accurately to populate correctly in Tax1099.

-- While logged in to Bill.com, click the gear icon
+- While logged in to Bill.com, click Settings

 - Select the account to map to and click the edit icon